-The Office of Research & Research Compliance oversees each step of all research projects and initiatives involving NAH.
+The Innovation and Grants department oversees each step of all research projects and initiatives involving NAH.
 This work includes, but is not limited to:

 - Research and evidence-based practice projects.